 Pudget Systems Performance Report on Using x8 or x16 Slots of GPU

 Pudget Systems has conducted a great study on this topic.
 They tested an NVIDIA Titan X PCIe 3.0 device on an x8 and an x16 slot while running different software and games.

-The results are fairly conclusive in that a high end GPU does suffer from performance bottlenecks when installed on an x8 slot.
+The results are conclusive because a high-end GPU suffers performance bottlenecks when installed on an x8 slot.

-On certain applications the differences are quite marginal, while in others it is quite significant.
+In specific applications, the differences are pretty marginal, while in others, it is quite significant.

-For instance, when using only a single graphics card on either an x8 or on an x16 slot, the performance bottleneck is only marginal.
+For instance, the performance bottleneck is only marginal when using only a single graphics card on an x8 or an x16 slot.

-However, when using two graphics card in x16x16 vs x8/x8 configuration, the performance bottleneck with x8/x8 is as much as 30% on certain applications like when running Unigine Heaven Pro 4.0.
+However, when using two graphics cards in x16x16 vs. x8/x8 configuration, the performance bottleneck with x8/x8 is as much as 30% on specific applications like Unigine Heaven Pro 4.0.

 Again, the impact isn’t TRUE for ALL applications and games.

-In fact, games generally do not suffer much from this bottleneck as much as software do.
+Games generally do not suffer much from this bottleneck as much as the software does.

-However, to keep things ideal and the performance drop minimal, always install the GPU on an x16 slot on your motherboard.
+However, always install the GPU on an x16 slot on your motherboard to keep things ideal and the performance drop minimal.

-If your motherboard does not have a working x16 slot, then unfortunately, your motherboard would indirectly bottleneck your GPU if it is installed on any other slot.
+Unfortunately, if your motherboard does not have a working x16 slot, it would indirectly bottleneck your GPU if installed on any other slot.